iqbalShafiq/mobile-news-app/README.md

 - When you click on the articles, you will be moved to the article detail that shows you a Webview of the URL that is given from the articles API.
 Here you can also refresh the Webview if you think it is necessary.
 <img src="https://i.ibb.co/kcWjYVM/Article-Detail.png" alt="Article Detail Screen" style="width:240px;"/>

+## APK Download
+Besides you can download the APK directly on this Github release, you can also download it via this [Google Drive link](https://drive.google.com/file/d/1-Y-pfcKCV8pYdek9Ut1LyyaJUpEqljvq/view?usp=sharing).